serde-rs/serde-rs.github.io/_src/README.md

 - [Hjson], a syntax extension to JSON designed around human reading and editing.
   *(deserialization only)*
 - [CSV], Comma-separated values is a tabular text file format.
+- [SBOF], a Small Binary Object Format meant to be small

 [JSON]: https://github.com/serde-rs/json
 [Postcard]: https://github.com/jamesmunns/postcard